-Rose Haber, a 35-year old store clerk, was robbed and beaten after she exited a bus in front of 5749 Jackson St. in East Liberty on the night of July 12, 1941.
+Rose Haber, a 35-year old clerk returning home from work at McNulty’s Drug Store, was hit in the head “with a heavy weapon” (Pittsburgh Press, July 14, 1941) and robbed of her purse after she exited a bus in front of 5749 Jackson St. in East Liberty on the night of Saturday, July 12, 1941.

-With the help of bystanders, she made her way to a nearby drugstore where she reportedly talked about her assault and assailant with the police and others.
+With the help of bystanders, Haber made her way to a nearby drugstore where she reportedly talked about her assault and assailant with the police and others.

-Transported to Shadyside Hospital, where she was initially thought to be recovering, she died the following afternoon.
+Transported to Shadyside Hospital, Haber reportedly “gave police a more complete description of her assailant” the next day (Pittsburgh Press, July 14, 1941).
+Though she was initially thought to be recovering, Haber died that afternoon.

 Little is known about what Haber was able to report.
-Surviving police and coroner records do not include a description of her assailant.
-The first newspaper account of the crime recounts a description of a “white man” wearing “light colored slacks, a white shirt and a sailor straw hat” (Pittsburgh Press, July 14, 1941).
+Surviving police and coroner records, do not include a description of her assailant.
+The first newspaper account of the crime recounts a description of a “white man” wearing “light colored slacks, a white shirt and a sailor straw hat” reportedly provided to police and to a passerby by Haber (Pittsburgh Press, July 14, 1941).
 Subsequent press reports make no reference to the assailant’s race.

-With all the elements of a panic – an unsolved, late night, stranger-based murder of a white woman in a residential area – and other unsolved crimes in the area, police were under intense pressure to make an arrest.
+None of the other bus passengers, the driver, or people on the street in the vicinity of the attack were able to provide a description off the attacker.
+The only witness who reported to have seen the attack With all the elements of a panic – an unsolved, late night, stranger-based murder of a white woman in a residential area – and other unsolved crimes in the area, police were under intense pressure to make an arrest.
 All they had to go on were the reports provided by Haber and others at the scene.
-Most promising was the report of a young woman, Ella Kennedy, who had witnessed the assault from inside a home next to the bus stop.
+Most promising was the report of a young woman, Ella Kennedy, who worked as a maid in the home of Herman and Rebecca Fineberg and had witnessed the assault from inside their home next to the bus stop.

 Pittsburgh Post-Gazette, July 16, 1941